scilus/nf-pediatric/docs/usage.md

 nextflow run scilus/nf-pediatric -r main --input <BIDS_directory> --outdir ./results -profile docker,tracking
 ```

 This will launch the pipeline with the `docker` configuration profile.
 There is only 2 parameters that need to be supplied at runtime: `--input`: for the path to your BIDS directory and `--outdir`: path to the output directory.
+A single or a subset of participants can be specified using `--participant-label`; this will constrain the pipeline to run only on those specified subjects.
 See below for more information about profiles.

 Note that the pipeline will create the following files in your working directory: